Boytobeaman/chinacrates.com/wp-content/plugins/woocommerce/readme.txt

 = Join our growing community =

 When you download WooCommerce, you join a community of more than a million store owners, developers, and WordPress enthusiasts.
-We’re one of the fastest-growing open source communities online, and whether you’re a n00b or a Ninja, we’d love to have you!
+We're one of the fastest-growing open source communities online, and no matter your skill level we'd love to have you!

 If you’re interested in contributing to WooCommerce we’ve got more than 350 contributors, and there’s always room for more.
-Head over to the [WooCommerce GitHub Repository](https://github.com/woothemes/woocommerce) to find out how you can pitch in.
+Head over to the [WooCommerce GitHub Repository](https://github.com/woocommerce/woocommerce) to find out how you can pitch in.

 Want to add a new language to WooCommerce?
 Swell!
 You can contribute via [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/woocommerce).